wilkster/SnipShape/Readme.md

 ## Shape Notes

 - When you hover over a shape a focus rectangle/line will appear over it allowing you to move or resize it.
 - When the focus rectangle is active over a shape and you click on the shape, you may use the right mouse button to bring up a shape dependent menu or use shortcut keys to perform operations on the shape as described below

-### Hotkeys on Shapes
+### Hotkeys on Snips

-- Ctrl-C to copy the snip and shapes to the clipboard (minimizing snip)
-- Ctrl-S to save the snip and shapes to the a file
-- Ctrl-X to cut the snip and shapes to the clipboard (closing snip)
-- Ctrl-V on a snip will paste a new picture shape from the clipboard as either a bitmap (if available), or text (if available)
-- Ctrl-D to clone the current snip if on snip background, if focus is on a shape, it will clone the shape
+- Ctrl-Click or Ctrl-D on a shape to duplicate it
-- RMB Over Snip blank area should show a menu of various snip actions
-- Ctrl-O on Snip to OCR the text to lines of text
-- Ctrl-T on Snip to OCR the text to html table

 ### Text / Graphics